 Crown rot commonly affects many types of plants in the garden, including vegetables.
 However, it can also be a problem with trees and shrubs as well and is oftentimes detrimental to the plants.
-So what exactly is this and how do you stop crown rot before it is too late?
+So, what exactly is this and how do you stop crown rot before it is too late?

 What is Crown Rot Disease?

-Crown rot is a disease caused by a soil-borne fungus which can survive in the soil indefinitely.
+Crown rot is a disease caused by a soil-borne fungus that can survive in the soil indefinitely.
 This fungal disease is often favored by wet conditions and heavy soils.
 While symptoms may vary from plant to plant, there is often little you can do once the disease occurs.